QiyangGeng/Cassandra/README.md

 levels for private channel and guild channel separately, which is useful for commands such as the print command.
 It will cause no harm for the bot to wipe its own record from a private channel; however, wiping the message history of everyone on a guild channel will mostly likely prove disastrous.

+#### Debug Commands
+There are a few commands with debug purposes.
+- `cmd_Disabled` is a disabled command, which is used to test the disabling system;
+- `cmd_Exception` throws a `RunTimeException`, which can be used for testing command exception handling;
+- `cmd_Introspection` sends the file of a command, given the command name or invoke;
+- `cmd_Ping` is a classic Discord command for testing response;
+- `cmd_Timeout` hangs indefinitely, eventually leading to a timeout event.

 ### Console
 A basic CLI is available for the program.
 At the moment, the only thing implemented is starting the proper exit of the